Keokuk True Crime

 Faced with the discovery that the child was not hers, Kimmi started the elaborate and sometimes crazy alibis that were to become standard in the next few months.
 If she had any sense whatsoever, she should have just clammed up, answered no questions and called a good lawyer, but that was not the case.
 She started to tell one story, and when that didn’t pan out, she would start another one and so on.
 The detectives and county attorney listening to this must have been smiling ear to ear behind poker faces as this woman incriminated herself and twisted the truth into a pretzel.

 Story number two; Similar to story number one except that she claimed to be pregnant and miscarried.
 Her old drug buddy Matrana called her on the phone and said he heard she wanted a baby, and said that for $1,500 he would provide a child for her.
 She claimed she had no idea that her ‘old pal’ Theresa Lund would be rubbed out in the meantime.
 The rest follows the Mexican story and so on.
 No phone records show any calls to the Hardy home from Matrana.

-Story number three… Also similar to one and two, she alleges that she wanted a child a paid $3000 to ‘someone’ who wound up murdering Lund and providing her with the baby.
+Story number three… Also similar to one and two, she alleges that she wanted a child and paid $3000 to ‘someone’ who wound up murdering Lund and providing her with the baby.

 This was a bad enough situation to be found in, but for Kimmi Hardy it was only to get worse.
-While looking into Kimmi Hardys past and examine anything they could, authorities discovered that she had a stillborn infant in October of 1993.
+While looking into Kimmi Hardys past and examining anything they could, authorities discovered that she had a stillborn infant in October of 1993.
 Again, she claimed to have a baby after her tubes were tied making the claim of getting pregnant almost nonexistent.
-Police started searching this angle and they along with the public were shocked at the outcome.
+Police started searching this angle and they, along with the public, were shocked at the outcome.

 Wendall was veteran of the armed services and he had the right to be buried in a National Cemetery along with his wife and his minor children.
 So in late 1993, Zachary W. Smith, son of Wendall and Kimmi Smith was interned at the Keokuk, Iowa National Cemetery.
 A full funeral was held and some 30 people attended.